Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The paperwork contains information like the business name, what the business does, address, registered agent, and the classes of stock being issued.
 Shareholder information will also be listed in the documents.

-You’ll also have the option to expedite the formation process.
-Check out this example with California:
+You’ll also have the option to expedite the formation process if needed.

-As you can see, the standard California filing time is six weeks.
-But with Incfile, you can get this down to just five business days.
+The standard California filing time is six weeks.
+But with Bizee, you can get this down to just five business days.

 The expedited service costs $50 for the Silver and Gold packages, but is included in the Platinum plan.